-Pod coffee makers are beloved for their convenience, just pop in a pre-loaded pod, press a button (or two) and you have coffee in a minute or less.
+Pod coffee makers are beloved for their convenience, just pop in a pre-loaded K-Cup, press a button (or two) and you have coffee in a minute or less.
 With small pod coffee makers you have to pour water in before every cup; larger pod coffee makers have a reservoir to allow you to make several cups in a row, or just have coffee-on-demand all day long.

-Drama and the great unknowns aside, there are no pod coffee makers that come close to the kind of love the Keurig's get, and none get better reviews than the Cuisinart SS-700 Single Serve Brewing System by Keurig (Est. $180).
-Made by Keurig for Cuisinart, it uses K-Cups, which means you have the option of hundreds of different types of coffee, tea, cocoa and even fruit-flavored drinks meant to be served cold.
-It also includes the My K-Cup Reusable Filter for ground coffee.
+Regardless of the oft-confusing state of the Keurig brewer product line, there's no reason not to buy a machine that uses any type of K-Cups because they will always be around and pod-style coffee makers are still very popular for their convenience factor.
+That's why we're keeping our Best Reviewed choice from our last report, the Cuisinart SS-700 (Est. $165).
+Made by Keurig for Cuisinart, it uses the original K-Cups, which means you have the option of hundreds of different types of coffee, tea, cocoa and even fruit-flavored drinks meant to be served cold.
+It also includes a reusable K-Cup filter for ground coffee.
 This brewer is a particularly great choice if you have a large family, a lot of company, want coffee for a small office, or if you just don't want to have to add water any more than necessary.
 The reservoir holds 80 ounces, enough for 10, 8-ounce cups of coffee.

 The Cuisinart SS-700 gets top marks in several professional tests for performance, speed and ease of use.
 More importantly, they say, it makes a great cup of coffee.
 The temperature can be set to between 169 and 175 degrees, which one professional test organization says results in a smooth brew with good extraction and dissolved solids.
 Owners like how customizable it is, saying they can program the strength of their coffee using the five cup sizes.
 Overall, it gets very good reviews for ease of use, with one expert source calling its controls "intuitive."
 It has a self-cleaning feature that users appreciate, but the coffeemaker still needs to be descaled every few months or so.